Downsize (automobile): Minivan (S-platform, 1984)

 In the 1980s era of downsizing, Chrysler explored alternatives for large family vehicles.
-After its development at Ford in the 1970s into a running prototype, Lee Iaccoca revived minivans at Chrysler as an alternative for full-size and mid-size station wagons, developed alongside the K-cars.
+After its development at Ford in the 1970s into a running prototype, Lee Iacocca revived minivans at Chrysler as an alternative for full-size and mid-size station wagons, developed alongside the K-cars.
 Declining sales, along with lack of development funds, led Chrysler to withdraw production of full-size station wagons after the 1978 model year; after 1982, the wagon version of the K-car was the sole station wagon sold by Chrysler.

 Introduced in 1984, the Plymouth Voyager and Dodge Caravan were the first minivans to reach production by an American manufacturer.
 While three inches shorter than the K-cars, the Voyager and Caravan could be configured to hold up to 7 passengers; with seats removed, interior volume closely matched the cargo-carrying capability of a full-size station wagon.
 While the Dodge Caravan was an all-new nameplate, the introduction of minivans effectively downsized the Plymouth Voyager, previously the counterpart of the Dodge Ram Wagon.

 After 1988, Chrysler exited station wagon production entirely until the debut of the LX-platform Dodge Magnum in 2005.